Colorado State Highway 14

-State Highway 14 (SH 14) in the U.S. state of Colorado is an east–west state highway approximately 237 mi long.
-One of the longest state highways in Colorado, it traverses four counties along the northern edge of the state, spanning a geography from the continental divide in the Rocky Mountains to the Great Plains, and including North Park, the Poudre Canyon, and the Pawnee National Grassland.
+State Highway 14 (SH 14) in the U.S. state of Colorado is an east–west state highway approximately 237 mi long, making it the longest state highway in Colorado.
+It traverses four counties along the northern edge of the state, spanning a geography from the continental divide in the Rocky Mountains to the Great Plains, and including North Park, the Poudre Canyon, and the Pawnee National Grassland.
 It provides the most direct route from Fort Collins westward via Cameron Pass to Walden and Steamboat Springs, and eastward across the plains to Sterling.

 The highway is two-lane along its entire route, except for portions near Fort Collins where it is concurrent with U.S. Highway 287, and east of Fort Collins near its interchange with Interstate 25.

 The western terminus of the highway is on the continental divide, at a junction with U.S. Highway 40 at the summit of Muddy Pass along the border between Jackson and Grand counties.
 The eastern terminus is at a junction with U.S. Highway 6 in Sterling.

 The entire length of the highway is kept open year-round.
 Despite its western end being on the continental divide itself, Route 14 through Cameron Pass can be one of the more reliable routes across the Front Range mountains in stormy winter weather.